basho/basho_docs/source/languages/en/riak/ops/upgrading/rolling-downgrades.md

 keywords: [upgrading, downgrading]
 ---

-Downgrades of Riak are tested and supported for two feature release versions, with the general procedure being similar to that of a [[rolling upgrade|Rolling Upgrades]]:
+Downgrades of Riak are tested and supported for two feature release versions, with the general procedure being similar to that of a [[rolling upgrade|Rolling Upgrades]].

-On each node:
+You should perform the following actions on each node:

 1. Stop Riak
-2. Back up Riak `etc` and `data` directories.
+2. Back up Riak's `etc` and `data` directories.
 3. Downgrade Riak
 4. Start Riak
 5. Verify Riak is running the downgraded version.